planetfederal/qgis-suite-plugin/doc/source/console.rst

 	catalog.publishGroup("geology_landuse")

 If the layers in the group do not exist in the GeoServer catalog, they will be created automatically, creating the corresponding stores and styles as we have seen.
 If they already exist, they will be used and not updated.
-You can overwrite the existing layer by setting the ``overwrite`` parameter to True.
+You can overwrite the existing layers by setting the ``overwrite`` parameter to *True*.

 ::